 About the initiative

-The EITI is supported by governments, industry, and non-government organisations (also referred to by EITI as “civil society”) around the world.
-36 countries now implement the EITI standard.
+The EITI is a part of the increased international focus on transparency of financial markets and is supported by governments, industry, and non-government organisations (also referred to by EITI as "civil society") around the world.
+There are currently 39 countries participating in the EITI.

-Australia began supporting the EITI in 2007 and has made significant contributions and commitments to the initiative through the Australian Agency for International Development (AusAID).
-In October 2011, Australia announced that it would undertake a domestic pilot to test the applicability of EITI rules and principles to Australian conditions, and to inform whether Australia should move to full implementation of EITI.
+Australia is one of the largest supporters of the EITI and has committed $18.45 million from 2006 to 2015, also actively participating in Board discussions.
+Further to this, in October 2011, Australia announced that it would undertake a domestic Pilot to test the applicability of EITI rules and principles to Australian conditions, and to inform whether Australia should move to full implementation of EITI.

 About the EITI pilot